 Houston Lymphedema Help

 Treating vein disease may help prevent lymphedema from developing or progressing.
-Plus, when you see your Houston area vein specialists, we can also prescribe compression therapy to help manage your chronic swelling.
+Plus, when you see your Houston and Dallas area vein specialists, we can also prescribe compression therapy to help manage your chronic swelling.

 Sources: Michigan Health